 The COVID-19 pandemic has caused significant morbidity and mortality throughout the world, as well as major social, educational and economic disruptions.
-There is an urgent global need for effective and safe vaccines and to make them available at scale and equitably across all countries.
+There remains an urgent global need to make COVID-19 vaccines available and deploy them at scale and equitably across all countries.
+Countries are recommended to use the WHO Prioritization Roadmap (8) and the WHO Values